Tools2024-03-21

 • Teams often overlook code smells in favor of the cadence.
 But this too could be counterproductive as ignoring code smells often leads to crushing technical debt.
 Like weed, code smells take over everything, inch by inch.
 It often bloats your code and impedes your development velocity.
 May even open a backdoor for bugs to lurk in.

 Hence, you must have proper processes in place to investigate and avoid code smells.
-This will not only improve your code quality but can help boost ROI and improve the developer experience (devEx).
+This will not only improve your code quality but can help boost ROI and improve the developer experience (DevEx).
 By the way, we’re hoping you already know how magical a good DevEx could be.

 Anyway, you may ask, how do we avoid code smells?
 Well, to avoid code smells, it’s imperative that you first understand the various types of code smells.

-Types of Code Smells
+Different Types of Code Smells

 Ah, there are so many of them.
 Here, we shall only explore some of the most common ones to get a good hang of what are code smells, what causes them to occur, and how you may avoid code smells for enhanced coding outcomes and engineering excellence.